The Chelsea boss has fanned the flames once more as he brushed off the Frenchman's accomplishments during his time with Arsenal.

 "That’s my answer.
 It’s an answer that doesn’t make me happy, but an answer that I think he deserves."

-The Blues were defeated convincingly by Manchester City on Saturday evening, as goals from Stevan Jovetic and Samir Nasri dumped Mourinho's team out of the FA Cup.
+The Blues were defeated convincingly by Manchester City on Saturday, as goals from Stevan Jovetic and Samir Nasri dumped Mourinho's team out of the FA Cup.

-Arsenal, meanwhile, are still chasing that elusive piece of silverware and host Liverpool in the fifth round of the FA Cup on Sunday.
+Arsenal, meanwhile, is still chasing that elusive piece of silverware and hosts Liverpool in the fifth round of the FA Cup on Sunday.